-10 ways to improve your climbing - Cycling Weekly
+Get better at climbing hills: top tips to speed up your ascents - Cycling Weekly

 Hill reps are a bread and butter component of many a good training plan.

-A session involves riding out to a local climb of appropriate distance – riding up it as hard as you can, recovering on the way back down and then doing it again.
-We’ve got an outline that explains how to complete a standard hill rep session here.
+A session involves riding out to a local climb of appropriate distance (anywhere from 30 second to 10 minutes, depending on your target) – riding up it as hard as you can, recovering on the way back down and then doing it again.

 The increased resistance offered by a hill means that short ascents – about 30 seconds – provide an excellent muscular strength workout, ideal for improving your sprinting and short burst power.
 If the climbs you’re targeting are longer, then you can look for a 10-minute ascent, riding at around 80 to 90 per cent of max heart rate (or power), with equal recoveries.